 Stone-Coated Metal Shingles: Not Your Typical Metal Roof

-On the other hand, when people hear “metal roof,” they often immediately think of a metal roof used on a commercial building.
-These metal roofs are often white or some shade of light coloring.
+On the other hand, when people hear “metal roof” they often immediately think of the types of metal roofing used on commercial buildings.

 Concerns With Stone Coated Metal Roof Aesthetics

-A potential downfall to using stone coated metal roofing is that the flashing and other attachment parts are also metal.
-While this is not usually a problem, if the installation is poorly done, or if incorrect parts are used, rust can begin developing over time.
+A potential downfall to using stone-coated metal roofing is that the flashing and other attachment parts are also metal.
+While this is not usually a problem, if the installation is poorly done or if incorrect parts are used, rust can develop, leading to rust stains.

-This rust can leave stains on your roof if the parts are not replaced and the roof cleaned.
-Make sure you ask your roofing contractor about this and the warranties or service they offer if this becomes an issue.
+Make sure to ask your roofing contractor what warranties or services they offer if this becomes an issue.

 Evironmental Friendliness of Asphalt Shingles and Metal Roofing

-With global warming becoming an ever-present reality, and with our landfills and oceans filling with junk, being environmentally friendly is worth considering when you replace your roof.
+With climate change becoming an ever-present reality, and with our landfills and oceans filling with junk, being environmentally friendly is worth considering when you replace your roof.

 Asphalt shingles: not usually eco-friendly

 Asphalt shingles are not usually made from recyclable materials.
-While some shingles may have parts of organic material in them, most are made of the top layer of granules and a mix of asphalt and fiberglass layers.
+While some shingles may have parts of organic material in them, most are made from asphalt and fiberglass.

-Sadly there is little recycling done with asphalt shingles as well.
-In fact, it is estimated that 11 million tons of shingle waste is created every year in the US, and much of this ends up in landfills.
+It is estimated that 11 million tons of shingle waste are created every year in the US, and much of it ends up in landfills.

 Stone-coated metal shingles: Recyclable friendly

-Stone-coated metal shingles, on the other hand, have two big advantages because they are made of metal.
+Stone-coated metal shingles, on the other hand, have two big advantages due to being made of metal.

-Metal shingles also have the opportunity to reduce energy expenses in a home, particularly in the summer.
+Metal shingles sometimes reduce energy expenses in a home, particularly in the summer.
 Because metal does a better job at reflecting sunlight, having a metal roof can help keep temperatures down in the summer.